open-rmf/rmf_demos/README.md

 ### Clinic World

-This is an imaginary clinic building with three levels and two lifts.
-Three different robot fleets with different roles navigate across all three levels by lifts.
-In the illustrations below, we have the view of all three levels in `traffic_editor` (top left), the schedule visualizer in `rviz` (right), and the full simulation in `gazebo` (bottom left).
+This is a clinic world with two levels and two lifts for the robots.
+Two different robot fleets with different roles navigate across two levels by lifts.
+In the illustrations below, we have the view of level 1 in `traffic_editor` (top left), the schedule visualizer in `rviz` (right), and the full simulation in `gazebo` (bottom left).

 ![](docs/media/clinic.png)